Why is my child angry and disrespectful?

 In the event of extreme anger, out of control children may end up hurting others or themselves.

-If your child is showing physical aggression, make sure your kid is in a safe area and others, especially other kids, are kept at a distance.
+If your child is showing physical aggression, make sure they are in a safe area and others, especially other kids, are kept at a distance.

 If your child is throwing things or hitting others, you will need to get physical control of them, for their safety as well as others’.